 2. Reputations are powerful

 When was the last time you purchased something from Amazon without first checking the product reviews?
 If you’re like most people, it’s been a long time.
-In fact, 93% of purchasers include reviews in their purchasing decision.
+In fact, 9 out of 10 of purchasers include reviews in their purchasing decision.

 Delivering a great customer experience can be a huge driver for work of mouth advertising and referrals.
 According to Nielsen, 92% of people trust personal recommendations from their friends and family over any other type of advertising.
 Why?
 Because they know that they can trust their loved ones to give them good recommendations.